Pate Sucree Dough

 - let it chill in place the refrigerator for at least 30 minutes.

-If you make the dough for future use - place onto a tray and into the freezer, where it can be stored for 2 months.
-Keep in mind that dough must be completely thawed in refrigerator prior to be rolling out.
+If you make the dough for future use - place it onto a tray and into the freezer, where it can be stored for 2 months.
+Keep in mind that dough must be completely thawed in the refrigerator before being rolling out.

 - dust the counter and rolling pin lightly with flour,

 - gently lift and turn the dough slightly after every couple of rolls, dust lightly with flour if anything sticks, it will prevent the dough from sticking to the counter,

 Note: if the dough is cracking as you start rolling it out, allow it to sit at room temperature for a few more minutes,

 - roll the dough out to about 1/8" of an inch thick,

 Note: work quickly - the dough shouldn’t get too warm, if the dough is getting too warm or become too soft to work with - place it on the floured baking sheet and chill in the refrigerator,

 - once the dough is rolled out - place the tart shell onto the dough and cut around, leaving about an inch or so,